Storidge/cio-faq/kubernetes-storage.md

 ### Which Kubernetes versions does Storidge CIO support?

-Storidge CIO supports Kubernetes version 1.12, 1.13, 1.14, 1.15 and 1.16.
-We will continue to add support for additional Kubernetes versions in the future.
+Storidge CIO supports Kubernetes version 1.12 and above.
+Support will track new versions of Kubernetes as they are released.

 ### Does Storidge have a CSI driver or volume plugin?